d-x-s/ramster/README.md

 ## M1 Interpolation Implementation
 Linear interpolation is implemented whenever the camera performs movement not centered on the player.
 The lerp() function provided in the grading rubric is utilized.
-As an example, whenever the player grapples to a grapple point, the camera will center on it.
-To calcualte the in-between camera frames, the lerp() function is used in first the x direction, then the y direction.
+As an example, whenever the player grapples to a grapple point, the camera will go center on it.
+To calculate the in-between camera frames, the lerp() function is used in first the x direction, then the y direction.
 The t parameter is represented with a shift variable starting at 0 and incrementing by 0.02 up to 1.